elastic/apm-agent-python/docs/config/django.rst

 Additional Settings
 -------------------

-SENTRY_CLIENT
+OPBEAT_CLIENT
 ~~~~~~~~~~~~~~

-In some situations you may wish for a slightly different behavior to how Sentry
+In some situations you may wish for a slightly different behavior to how Opbeat
 communicates with your server.
 For this, opbeat_python allows you to specify a custom
 client::

-    SENTRY_CLIENT = 'opbeat_python.contrib.django.DjangoClient'
+    OPBEAT_CLIENT = 'opbeat_python.contrib.django.DjangoClient'

 Caveats
 -------